Nemo24/StreamMerger/README.md

 2. Consumers of the blocking queues take from queue and put to new TypeSpecific target queue
 3. Consumers of type specific queue merge 2 typespecific target queues and creates the Pair of data.
 This pair can then be fed to any Loader which can process this.
 4. MainTest class tests the process with 2 filestreams ( FileStreams are a test implementation of stream for unit test purposes)
+5. Currently the program runs in an endles while loop.
+Proper shutdown mechanisms have to be implemented.(Persistence/clearing of buffers etc)

 Constraints